guardian/mobile-apps-article-templates/README.md

     * `base.html` is the path where this repository has been checked out, eg: `/Users/sandropaganotti/Projects/mobile-apps-article-templates/`
 * run `grunt`

-## Grunt tasks
+## Yarn scripts
-Grunt will provide the following services:
+Yarn will provide the following services:

-* `grunt rsync` it copies the folder `ArticleTemplates` to the iOS and Android project as specified on `base.ios` and `base.html`.
-* `grunt sass` it generated the CSS files from SASS.
+* `yarn test` it runs the unit test pack from the test/spec/unit/ directory
-* `grunt sasslint` it launches the SASS syntax checker against our codebase.
-* `grunt jshint` it performs a syntax checking on the current js codebase.
+* `yarn validate` it launches the SASS syntax checker against our codebase and it performs a syntax checking on the current JS codebase
-* `grunt karma` it runs the unit test pack from the test/spec/unit/ directory

-These services are also available packed into recipes
-* `grunt build` runs buildJS and buildCSS
-* `grunt buildJS` concatenate and minify javascript files, check javascript syntax, and start karma unit test runner.
+* `yarn buildJS` concatenate and minify javascript files, check javascript syntax, and start karma unit test runner
-* `grunt buildCSS` run scsslint, compile SCSS into CSS and minify CSS.
+* `yarn buildCSS` run scsslint, compile SCSS into CSS and minify CSS.

-By simply running `grunt` (without any argument) the system keeps watching for changes reacting with the appropriate tasks.
+* `yarn build` runs buildJS and buildCSS
+* `yarn sync` it copies the folder `ArticleTemplates` to the iOS and Android project as specified on `base.ios` and `base.html`
+* `yarn watch` on changes to CSS/JS run build and sync
+* `yarn develop` runs build and watch